Utilise electric operation as much as possible:

 Similarly, the system may need to be cooled down when driving in hot conditions.

-If the outside temperature drops extremely low then the diesel engine will always be running.
+If the outside temperature drops extremely low then the petrol engine will always be running.

 The more power consumers in the car that are switched on (e.g. stereo, electrically heated windows, door mirrors, seats, etc.) the higher the energy consumption.